PrzemyslawSalek/remote_controller/README.md

 - Janek Starosta (engineer)

 ## Description
-Android application for creating and using microcontrollers.
+Android application for creating remote controllers.
 The main assumption is the ability to create your own button layouts with their full configuration.
 Communication between devices via bluetooth transmission.

 ## Technology
 - Android Studio (Android Emulator)